-Home bullet Games bullet Universal Failure
+Universal Failure

-Universal Failure by Skonar Written on 3rd February 2006
+Written 3rd February 2006 by Skonar

 The box is pretty.
 Really.
 It's got a rather clever image of four battle conditions, land, air, sea, and space, arrayed around a flashy 'Land, Air, Sea, Space' crest.
 It's also got 'The biggest combat simulator of all time' written on it, and on the back it makes claims to having 21,000 areas of interest, virtually limitless gameplay, a fantastic multiplayer mode, the ability to play as a marine, ship commander with a full crew, or a pilot in the latest starfighter.